 Nonmarital assets include assets acquired prior to the marriage and acquired in exchange for such assets.
 61.075(6)(b), Florida Statutes.

-In litigated divorce cases, judges may exercise discretion as circumstances require to determine the valuation date or dates for valuing assets as the judge determines is just and equitable under the circumstances.
+In divorce cases, judges may exercise discretion as circumstances require to determine the valuation date or dates for valuing assets as the judge determines is just and equitable under the circumstances.
 61.075(7), Florida Statutes.
-The judge’s selection may or may not achieve the divorcing couple’s individual or mutual interests.
+Dividing retirement accounts is subject to the judge’s discretion.
+However, dates the judge selects may or may not achieve the divorcing couple’s individual or mutual interests.

-But collaborating couples may retain control to select dates for valuing retirement assets they believe best reflect their agreement about fairness and best achieve their interests.
+To take back control, collaborating couples may select dates for valuing and dividing retirement accounts they believe best reflect their agreement about fairness and best achieve their interests.

 To help the financial neutral and collaborative team, the retirement account owner should get statements showing (1) the balance of the retirement account closest to the date of marriage, (2) the balance on the date of separation, and (3) the balance currently.
 It would help to know the participant’s contributions to the account during the marriage.